Who Are Donald Trump's Supporters, Really?

 Who are the 49 percent?

 The second Trump-voter story focused on the typical demographic breakdowns: gender, race, and age.
 Back in December, a Washington Post analysis found that Trump's support skewed male, white, and poor.
-The male-female gap was 19 percentage points (47 percent support among men vs. 28 percent among women).
-He won a whopping 50 percent of voters making less than $50,000, 18 percentage points ahead of his support with those who earned more than that amount.
+The male-female gap was 19 percentage points (47 percent support among men versus 28 percent among women).
+He won a whopping 50 percent of voters making less than $50,000 a year, 18 percentage points ahead of his support with those who earned more than that amount.

 But now that Trump has several caucus and primary wins under his belt, analysts have a better sense of who’s actually turning out to vote for him.
 Here are four features of Trump's constituency: